steenhansen/go-podcast-downloader/readme-compile.md

 ```
 ## Testing Arguments

-  - "--emptyFiles" podcasts are not actually read, used to check for file existance and filenames, all files are empty
+  - "--emptyFiles" podcasts are not actually read, used to check for file existance and filenames only, all files are empty
 ```
     > go run ./ --emptyFiles
 ```